Use Python for TIFF to GIF Images Conversion

 Create Python Apps to Convert TIFF to GIF Images and Photos via Server APIs

-How to Convert TIFF to GIF Using C#
+How to Convert TIFF to GIF Images and Photos with Python

-Steps to Convert TIFF to GIF via C#
+Steps to Convert TIFF to GIF via Python

 Developers can easily load & convert TIFF files to GIF in just a few lines of code.

 - create & set the instance of required subclass of ImageOptionsBase (e.g. BmpOptions, PngOptions, etc.);

 - pass file path with GIF extension & object of ImageOptionsBase class.